binaryphile/binaryphile.github.io/_posts/2020-01-12-determining-the-location-of-your-script-in-bash.md

 -   there are no symlinks involved.
-If the path to a script includes symlinks, then the relative files we're trying to locate from it may not have similar symlinks and so appear to be missing based on the user's invocation via the symlinked location (which is what BASH_SOURCE gives us)
+If the path to a script includes symlinks, then the relative files we're trying to locate from it may not have similar symlinks and so appear to be missing based on the user's invocation via the symlinked location. (remember that we're using BASH_SOURCE, and it can only give us the user's invocation, at least in the non-PATH scenario)

 Let's tackle the issue of a symlink next.
 Consider the following filesystem layout: